GET A CASH OFFER NOW

 To redeem the home, you generally must pay off the entire underlying mortgage debt, plus interest and other costs incurred during the foreclosure.
 To do so, you must request a payoff quote from your lender.
 In Texas, you may redeem your property at any time between receipt of the notice of default and the foreclosure sale.

 While some states offer homeowners the right of redemption for a certain period following their home’s sale at auction, Texas does not.
-Once your home is sold, there are no remaining legal avenues to redeem it.
+Once your home is sold due to mortgage foreclosure, there are no remaining legal avenues to redeem it.

 If you can redeem your home during the foreclosure process, you will see the term “foreclosure redeemed” on your credit report.
 This is uncommon, though, since those facing foreclosures are generally unable to make this kind of payment.